SelecTree: Tree Detail

 Longevity 50 to 150 years.

 Flowers Showy.
-Fragrant White, Pink, Red.
+Fragrant White, Pink or Red.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).

 Capsule, Medium (0.50 - 1.50 inches), fruiting in Fall Edible.